 The Massachusetts Department of Elementary & Secondary Education outlines how the MTEL is connected to licensure in the state:

 "As part of the current license requirements, candidates seeking a first Massachusetts Academic (PreK–12) license must achieve a passing score on both subtests of the Communication and Literacy Skills test AND any relevant Academic (PreK–12) subject matter test(s).
 The MTEL are the only tests that satisfy the communication and literacy skills and subject matter test requirements for a Massachusetts PreK–12 license."

 "You may apply for an educator license at any time, before or after taking the MTEL.
 However, candidates seeking their first Massachusetts license must achieve a passing score on the Communication and Literacy Skills test before their license application can be reviewed" (MTEL, 2013).

-To help students better understand the licensure process in Massachusetts, the Practicum Office developed a chart that outlines the Four Steps to Licensure and an overview of the required subject specific MTEL tests.
+To help students better understand the licensure process in Massachusetts, the Field Placement & Partnership Outreach Office developed a chart that outlines the Four Steps to Licensure and an overview of the required subject specific MTEL tests.